money

 The Tips That Make Our Shifts And Change Our Lives

-There are times we deal with “delusional” customers who seem to think they’re the only ones in the universe that matter—like characters straight out of a movie.
+"As we all know, working in the food and beverage industry comes with its ups and downs.
+There are times we deal with "delusional" customers who seem to think they’re the only ones in the universe that matter—like characters straight out of a movie.

 Sometimes, I peek around, looking for Ashton Kutcher to jump out and tell me I’ve been *Punk’d*, because I can’t believe what I’m hearing could actually be real.